Millions of people experience loneliness every day: a Norwegian startup is tackling this through innovative communication tools

 As well as AV1, No Isolation also has a product to tackle loneliness felt by elderly people, called KOMP, which allows family and friends to share photos, messages and make video calls.
 As a one-buttoned screen, it’s simpler than other communication technologies available, meaning it’s more manageable for people who are older.

 According to Karen, reducing loneliness saves money at a social level, but it should also be tackled on a personal level because “we should aim to help people feel better and happier” and that’s what No Isolation is predominantly about.
-People can be prepared and “have products that might bridge [the gap] and make [loneliness] less likely.”
+People can be prepared and “have products that might bridge the gap and make loneliness less likely.”

-Currently, No Isolation boasts 61 employees, with more than 40 % of the workforce being female, which is exciting for Karen.
-She would advise other potential entrepreneurs not to start a business just to make money, as there are far easier means of doing so.
+Karen would advise other potential entrepreneurs not to start a business just to make money, as there are far easier means of doing so.
 “I would suggest getting strong advisors around you, people that you really trust.
 Having support from seniors that have been there before has been super valuable to me”, said Karen.

 Finally, her most important piece of advice is to stay happy, “because it’s the greatest journey you’re ever going to take, so enjoy it!”